 - Educational institutions which are administered by the state but have been established under any endowment or trust which requires that religious instructions shall be imparted.

 Article 28 was enacted to ensure that the peaceful atmosphere of educational institutions should not be disturbed by the controversies with regard to the truthful character of any particular religion and erroneous character of the other.
-It was provide for a path of complete safety.
+It provided for a path of complete safety.

 The term “Secular “ was inserted by the constitution 42nd amendment Act 1976

 M. P.G.
 Nair v.
 State Of Kerala, AIR 2005 SC 3053: Bal Patil v.
 Union Of India AIR 2005 SC 3172

 St Xavier’s college v.
 State of Gujarat , AIR 1974 SC 1389 at 1414